 I don't think there'd be a whole lot that I wouldn't consider doing in that moment.

-And uh I wouldn't feel bad about it.
+And I wouldn't feel bad about it.

-Is that a does that bring it home?
+Does that bring it home?

 Look, radical Islamists have made it clear.